smwoll/va-eviction-stories/src/pages/index.md

 ---
-heading: oops
+heading: Stop Evictions Virginia
 templateKey: index-page
-subheading: Example of a subheading
+subheading: Stories about what the eviction looks like from people across the commonwealth
 mainpitch:
-  title: Why Kaldi
+  title: Stop Evictions Virginia
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Stories about what the eviction crisis looks like from people across the commonwealth.
-title: Stories from people facing eviction in Virginia
+title: Facing Eviction in Virginia
-description: Example of description text
+description:
 ---